University of Washington Quad: History

 The history of the Quad traces back to the beginnings of the Alaska-Yukon-Pacific Exposition campus.
 Although the Quad was not finished until 1950, its layout was produced as early as 1915 by its designers Henry Suzzallo, an early UW President, and architect Carl Gould, who designed numerous buildings on the UW campus.
 In 1915, the Board of Regents adopted Gould's "Revised General Plan of the University of Washington", known more commonly as the Regents Plan.

-The first building built to enclose the Quad was Raitt Hall, which was named for Effie Isobel Raitt, director of the School of Home Economics.
+The first building built to enclose the Quad was Raitt Hall, which was named for Effie Isobel Raitt, director of the University of Washington School of Home Economics (a school founded in 1930 and incorporated into the University of Washington School of Nutritional Sciences and Textiles in 1978; currently part of the University of Washington School of Public Health).
 On a rainy day, Raitt invited legislators to the wartime shack that housed the School of Economics.
 Issues with the building led to the allocation of funds within the Regents Plan to build a new structure for the school.

 In 1920, two more structures were built in the Quad.
 Student payments into the University building fund financed the construction of Commerce Hall, which was completed in 1917.
 This method of funding also marked the first instance of tuition for higher education in the state of Washington.
 Philosophy Hall, whose construction was interrupted by World War I, was finished in 1920.
 It was later combined with Commerce Hall to form what is presently known as Savery Hall.
 Between World War I and World War II, the University built three more structures in the Liberal Arts Quadrangle.
 Miller Hall, finished in 1922; Gowen Hall, finished in 1932; and Smith Hall, finished in 1939 marked the complete enclosing of the Quad.

 Gould and Suzzallo's plan was finished upon the construction of the Art and Music Buildings.
 The Art building was built in 1949 and the Music building was finished the following year in 1950.
 These two buildings, each with a single tenant that towers above the space between them, act as a grand gateway for those descending the three-tiered staircase into the Quad's northeastern end.